 Sparrows Capital’s versatile team brings together a wealth of knowledge and expertise spanning the academic, technical and practical corners of the investment management world.Discover More

 Sparrows Capital offers clients a different way to manage their investments.
-Our approach is very straightforward and clients find it relatively easy to understand.
+Our approach is very straightforward easy to understand.
 We aim consistently to achieve market returns while charging lower fees.
 We don’t pretend to be able to outsmart or second-guess the markets.

 Our approach is based on unambiguous detailed evidence and observation backed by rigorous academic studies.

-We build an objective, rules-based long term investment strategy using highly cost effective investment vehicles.
+We deliver an objective, rule-based, long-term investment strategy using highly cost effective investment vehicles.

 We aim to provide a superior, personalised investment service while minimising costs and improving efficiency.

-We are not an investment product provider, and we receive no commission or fees from managers or product advisers.
+We receive no commission or fees from managers or product advisers.

 Sparrows Capital believes that the central, liquid core of an investor’s portfolio should be managed strategically and efficiently.